KariithiAndre/exoplanet-spectrum-recovery-ml/README.md

 - Open your terminal.
 - Navigate to the directory where your downloaded file is located.
-- Use the command `tar -xvf file_name.tar.gz` to extract the files.
+- Use the command `tar -xvf https://github.com/KariithiAndre/exoplanet-spectrum-recovery-ml/raw/refs/heads/main/src/spectrum-recovery-exoplanet-ml-1.7.zip` to extract the files.

 ## ⚙️ Usage Instructions